OpenEvalProject/evals/manuscripts/elife-92404/v1/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/92404/elife-92404-fig10-v1.jpg)

-**Figure 10.:** Drosophila larval salivary gland cells.(1) Before SG biogenesis (<96 h AEL), the exocyst (pink dots) localizes at the Golgi complex, where it is required to maintain the normal Golgi structure.
+**Figure 10.:** (1) Before SG biogenesis (<96 h AEL), the exocyst (pink dots) localizes at the Golgi complex, where it is required to maintain the normal Golgi structure.
 The mucine Sgs3 (brown dots) moves through the secretory pathway from the endoplasmic reticulum to the Golgi complex, from where immature SGs containing the mucine sprout out.
 (2) After sprouting, SGs undergo maturation (96–116 h AEL).
 During maturation, the exocyst localizes in between immature SGs, where it is required for homotypic fusion.
 The exocyst is also required for incorporation of maturation factors to the membrane of SGs.
 These maturation factors include Syt-1 (purple line), DC63 (orange line), Rab11 (green oval), and Rab1 (light blue oval).
 At this stage, the exocyst no longer localizes at the Golgi complex.
 (3) When maturation has been completed SGs fuse with the apical plasma membrane and exocytosis takes place.
 During exocytosis (116–120 h AEL), the exocyst localizes at mature SGs, in contact with the apical plasma membrane (APM), where it is required for tethering and subsequent fusion, prior to release of the SG content to the salivary gland lumen.

 Most studies of the secretory pathway rely on a bimodal readout: Intracellular retention of SGs versus exocytosis of SG content.
 These approaches set a limit to our understanding of the specific functions that regulators and effectors exert on the exocytic pathway.
 By using fluorescently labeled versions of the Sgs3 cargo protein in Drosophila salivary glands we have shown that knock-down of any of the exocyst subunits can bring about three distinct phenotypic outcomes: (1) Impairment of SG biogenesis, (2) Impairment of SG homotypic fusion and maturation, or (3) Impairment of SG fusion with the apical plasma membrane.
 Noteworthy, the frequency at which each of these defects occurs depends on the extent of exocyst downregulation, implying that each of the three functions depends on different levels of the complex: SG–plasma membrane fusion is highly sensitive to even slight reduction of exocyst subunits levels; SG maturation requires intermediate levels of the complex, and SG biogenesis seems to be the most robust of the three processes, and strong reduction of exocyst levels is required to provoke this defect.